 Special consideration will need to be given to the design of the drainage system when there is known flooding issues within the immediate catchment of the development.
-Generally known flooding issues do correlate with areas shown as high risk flooding on the Government Risk of Surface Water Flooding (RoSWF) maps however the LLFA will highlight any relevant information if they are consulted on a scheme.
+Generally known flooding issues do correlate with areas shown as high risk flooding on the Government Risk of Surface Water Flooding (RoSWF) maps however the LLFA will highlight any relevant information at the time of consultation.